This post contains affiliate links.

 Enter your info below and I’ll send it straight to your inbox to save for later.

-▶ Want healthy eating to stick?
-Start with my free 5-Day Smoothie Challenge for daily recipes, simple tips, and a tracker to build the habit — or jump into the 21-Day Cleanse for a full step-by-step reset.
+▶ Want healthy eating to feel easier?
+Start with my free 5-Day Smoothie Challenge— or jump into the 21-Day Cleanse for a full reset.

-How to Make a Chocolate Peanut Butter Smoothie
+How to Make Chocolate Peanut Butter Smoothie

-- Place your frozen ripe banana, cacao powder, peanut butter, and oat milk in a blender.
+- Place your frozen ripe banana, cacao powder, powdered peanut butter, cauliflower, oat milk and vanilla bean powder in a high-speed blender for smoothies.

 - Combine until smooth and creamy.

-- Scrape down the sides of the blender if the peanut butter sticks and add extra oat milk if the smoothie is too thick.
+- Scrape down the sides of the blender, if needed, and add extra oat milk if the smoothie is too thick.

-- Pour into a glass and enjoy and garnish with cinnamon if desired.
+- Pour into a glass and enjoy!

-Recipe Variation
+Recipe Variations

 - If I’m blending this healthy chocolate peanut butter smoothie for breakfast, I like to add additional protein by throwing in a serving of homemade protein powder, or a plant-based protein powder of your choice.